Jose Trevino Player Props: Yankees vs. Angels

 Jose Trevino At The Plate

-- Trevino is batting .212 with a home run and a walk.
+- Trevino is hitting .212 with a home run and a walk.

-- Trevino has had a base hit in six of 10 games this year, and multiple hits once.
+- Trevino has picked up a hit in six games this year (60.0%), including one multi-hit game.

-- He has gone deep in one of 10 games, and in 2.9% of his plate appearances.

 - Trevino has driven in a run in three games this season (30.0%), including one multiple-RBI game.